Geometric Model Selection for Latent Space Network Models: Hypothesis Testing via Multidimensional Scaling and Resampling Techniques: Real Data

 \subsection{Karate Club}

-\cite{papamichalis_latent_2022} use Zachary’s Karate club network as an example, compare the quality of MDS estimates when the manifold is assumed to be hyperbolic and Euclidean, and conclude that a model with a hyperbolic latent space better suits the data.
-Using the same package \texttt{hydra} as mentioned in this paper, we got $S_{\mathbb R^2}(\mathbf{Y}) = 24.65$ and $S_{\mathbb H^2}(\mathbf{Y})=18.20$.
-The stress from hyperbolic space is smaller, indicating a higher quality of embedding and shows that hyperbolic geometry would be better to model the data.
-Using Method 2 and Method 3, we get p-values of 0.0964 and 0.1468 respectively, which lead to the conclusion that Euclidean is better, as shown in Figure \ref{fig: karateynb}. \\
+\cite{papamichalis_latent_2022} use Zachary’s Karate club network as an example.
+They compare the quality of MDS estimates when the manifold is assumed to be hyperbolic and Euclidean, and conclude that a model with a hyperbolic latent space better suits the data.
+Using the same package mentioned in this paper, \texttt{hydra}, we find $S_{\mathbb R^2}(\mathbf{Y}) = 24.65$ and $S_{\mathbb H^2}(\mathbf{Y})=18.20$.
+The stress from hyperbolic space is smaller, which would seem to indicate a higher quality of embedding and that hyperbolic geometry would be better to model the data.
+Accounting for uncertainty for MDS, we get p-values of 0.1053 from classical MDS permutation tests and 0.1888 from our bootstrap network distribution.
+This leads us to the conclusion that a Euclidean geometry is better.
+In Figure \ref{fig: karateynb}, we show the distribution of stress differences across the permuted networks (panel a) and bootstrapped networks (panel b).